 Buy In-Season Fruits and Vegetables

-You know you'll pay a premium for roses when they're not in bloom, and the same goes for your favourite fruits and veggies.
+You know you'll pay a premium for roses when they're not in bloom, and the same goes for your favorite fruits and veggies.
 Find out which crops are in season, and build your meals around them.
 If you're set on making something that's not in season, don't shy away from pre-frozen options or from freezing your own produce in advance when it's in season (just remember to blanch vegetables first).

 It's easier and cost-effective to make a double batch of a meal.
 Since you won't want to eat the same thing all week, simply freeze extra portions that you can defrost when you're having a busy week.
 By that time, you'll likely have a taste for whatever it is you made again.